NeuroTechX/ntx_slack_archive/eegdata.md

  >In ERP, you show two graphs.
 In one, the average waveform of the 100 active, and the average waveform of the 100 imagined.
 That's one way to go

+5/16/2017 3:30 AM

+ **octonomy** :

+ >The other way to go is, sounds like what you're trying, FFT to produce histogram, or bar chart, showing power at different frequency bands.